Kinglet Persimmons

 Current Facts

-Kinglet persimmons, botanically classified as Diospyros kaki, are deciduous fruits that are members of the Ebenaceae family.
-Also known as Kololek and Korolyok, Kinglet persimmons are believed to be a variety of hyakume, which is a Japanese persimmon known for its very sweet, juicy flesh.
-Kinglet persimmons lack an astringency generally associated with persimmons and are one of the most popular varieties sold in fresh markets in Central Asia.
+Kinglet persimmons are botanically classified as Diospyros kaki and belong to the Ebenaceae family, which also includes azaleas, mountain laurels, rhododendrons, and blueberries.
+They are also known as Kololek, Korolyok, and Black Apple persimmons and are a variety of Hyakume, which is a Japanese persimmon known for its sweet, succulent flesh.
+Kinglet persimmons lack the astringency generally associated with persimmons and are one of the most popular varieties sold at fresh markets in Central Asia.
+This variety grows on what looks like a cherry tree that reaches heights of 9 to 12 meters.
+These trees are cultivated for both the culinary qualities of their persimmons and for their ornamental appeal, showcasing vibrant green and yellow blooms in the spring.

 Nutritional Value